 As I said previously, what you are about to do is embark on a journey through 24 diverse levels, some are game-based, some film, some based on books, and some are generic.
 Technically, Suicide Guy can be beaten quite quickly if you use a guide, I didn’t and it took me about 6-8 hours to complete all of the levels as some of there were pretty tricky.

 The first thing I need to mention is also the first thing you will experience within Suicide Guy – the controls.
 They are a little clunky at first until you get used to them.
 You have a button to Burp(?), Punch, pickup/throw, jump, use and your sticks to move.
-It’s hard to explain but it feels like an Early Access title on the PS4 – like there is a layer of polish maybe missing as it was ported over from the PC to the console.
+It’s hard to explain but it feels like an Early Access title on the PS4 – like there is a layer of polish missing when it was ported over from the PC to the console.
 But don’t get me wrong – the game is perfectly playable, just don’t play Suicide Guy for ten mins and give up or watch someone play it and think it’s bad – once you’re playing it you begin to get used to it.
 The climbing mechanic, in particular, is one I never really liked.
 You can press and hold jump as you approach a waist-high platform (or if you jump towards one) and your guy will grunt and pull himself up – sometimes.
 If you’re holding anything then he won’t and sometimes you have to be quite lucky with your jumps.
 Again though, this is a game about killing yourself so a missed jump doesn’t kill you, it just means you may have to try the jump a few times.

 Another issue I had with the controls seems to be via a bug/glitch which appears to also be on the PC version from what I’ve heard – the incredible vanishing objects!
 Basically, if you walk on items in a strange way or maybe drop them a little too close to another object or wall texture, then the item may either warp through it or shoot off into outer space.
-These can sometimes be important quest-objects which don’t respawn, thus making the level unbeatable.
-Luckily, once you have figured out the solution to the level you are on, it only takes about 2-3 minutes on most of them to complete.
+These can sometimes be important quest-objects that don’t respawn, thus making the level unbeatable.
+Luckily, once you have figured out the solution to the level you are on, it only takes about 2-3 minutes for most of them to be completed.
 So performing a quick restart is a minor hassle but still – if you didn’t see the object before it shot off then you could spend a while looking for something you’ll never find.
 I just want to point out though, this only happened to me twice – on a level where you have to wake a dragon my airhorn went through the floor and the level with the hadron collider, the device you use to create a black hole shot into space when I touched it with a hammer.
 On a restart, both instances never happened again though.

 I think I need to bring up the level design next but I don’t want to give any spoilers in terms of the puzzles as I had a lot of fun seeing them and figuring them out for myself, so excuse me if I’m vague about things in this section.
 Personally, I really enjoyed the wide variety of levels within Suicide Guy – I found it lots of fun trying to spot the references and working out what our guy is currently watching/listening too.
 Just a few of the imaginative ideas are: